 Give your customer a positive feeling when opening their package, and there’s a higher chance they leave a good review.
 Even if you don’t have a “sexy” product like fashion or high-value electronics, you can still package it nicely, so that it:

 - Makes your customer feel like they bought something high-end

 If you received something in a plain cardboard box or clear plastic bag and nothing else, the first impression is going to be that the product is sub-standard.
 It’s not something you write a 5-star review about.

 How to Get Reviews on Amazon: In Summary

-It’s always going to be a contentious issue, and Amazon seems to be getting more serious about faked or inauthentic reviews.
+It’s always going to be an issue, and Amazon seems to be getting more serious about faked or inauthentic reviews.

 The good news is, a lot of sellers aren’t following the steps outlined in this guide.
 They are not proactive in getting reviews and they don’t handle them in a professional manner.

 Take this advice on getting Amazon reviews into practice, and there’s a good chance you’ll stay a step ahead of the game.